wutzi15/muonic/README.md

 * `HH-MM-SS` is the GMT time of the measurement start
 * `MEASUREMENTTIME` if muonic is closed, each file gets is corresponding measurement time (in hours) assigned.
 * `xy` the two letters which were specified at the start of muonic
-* `TYPE` might be one of the following:
+* `TYPE` can be one of the following:
-* `RAW` the raw ASCII output of the DAQ card, this is only saved if the 'Save to file' button in clicked in the 'Daq output' window of muonic
+	* `DAQ` the raw ASCII output of the DAQ card, this is only saved if the 'Save to file' button in clicked in the 'Daq output' window of muonic.
+See the documentation of the [DAQ card (pdf)](http://crd.yerphi.am/files/QNetdescription.pdf) for more information on the output.
-* `R` is an automatically saved ASCII file which contains the rate measurement data, this can then be used to plot with e.g. gnuplot later on
+	* `R` is an automatically saved ASCII file which contains the rate measurement data, this can then be used to plot with e.g. gnuplot later on.
+Rates as well as total counts for all channels and the trigger are given in pre-defined time intervals (default: 5 seconds).
-* `L` specifies a file with times of registered muon decays.
+	* `D` specifies a file with times of registered muon decays.
 This file is automatically saved if a muon decay measurement is started.
+	* `V` stands for the output of a muon velocity measurement.
+Each line contains the measurement time and the measured flight time of a muon event.
 	* `P` stands for a file which contains a non-hex representation of the registered pulses.
 This file is only save if the `-p` option is given at the start of muonic

 Representation of the pulses: